 With this active shooter course, our team knew that we were not trying to creating a habit; instead, we needed to create a memory.
 Additionally, we needed the learner to be in an intense, urgent, and emotional situation, all markers of what moves an experience from short-term to long-term memory.

 When you retrieve a memory in your mind, you often see it playing out, much like a movie.
 We wanted to create that movie-memory but didn’t have a blockbuster budget to do it.
-Even so, we were able to build an immersive course that put the learner in a first-person situation.
+Even so, we were able to build a video-based immersive e-learning course that put the learner in a first-person situation.

 Creating a Movie-Like Experience Without the Blockbuster Budget